timabilov/irequest/README.md

 # iRequest
-Thin HTTP Client **based on native HttpURLConnection**  encapsulates, includes  simple routines.
-Not uses other http lib's, thus **do not** support GET requests with body.
+###Thinnest HTTP Client **based on native HttpURLConnection** provides you - wraps (abstract) all functionality in soft manner with fluent-like interface.

+Intended to use because of suffering for typing the same with native API with which  i was encountered)

+**DO NOT** supports get requests with body  because of specification and etc.

 http://stackoverflow.com/questions/18664413/can-i-do-an-http-get-and-include-a-body-using-httpurlconnection

-Easy to implement and build without additional http dependencies for your needs.
+Easy to implement and build without additional http dependencies for anyone needs.

 ```java